-Tutorial

-7328 - Semester I 1/2 credit

-7329 - Semester II 1/2 credit
+RE-900-8 - Semester RE-900-1 - Year Tutorial

-7314 - Year 1 credit
+1/2 credit 1 credit

-Prerequisite: Students must have an IEP or a 504 plan.

-This course is designed to help students improve their organizational, test-taking and self-advocacy skills.
-Students who receive special education services will have the opportunity to work on mastering their IEP goals and objectives.
-Instruction is offered in small group settings with a high degree of interaction by the instructor.
+Students must have an IEP or a 504 and are participating in PARCC/HSA assessed courses to meet Maryland graduation requirements.
+This course, by semester or over a full year, is designed to improve organization, test taking, and self-advocacy skills and is designated on the 504/IEP plan.
+Students will engage in structured learning tasks aligned with their IEP goals/objectives or 504 Plan in small group settings with a high degree of interaction by the instructor.

-Work Study

-7313 - Semester I 1/2 credit

-7319 - Semester II 1/2 credit
+1/2 credit

-7315 1 credit
+1 credit

-7316 2 credits
+2 credits

-7317 3 credits
+3 credits

-7318 4 credits
+4 credits

-Grades 11, 12 1/2-4 credits
+1/2-4 credits